wout/dat-metadata-standard/README.md

 ### **2**.
 Renderer

 The *renderer* token is part of the same `policy_id`.
-It can either be a self-contained on-chain program or one with dependencies.
+It can either be a self-contained program or one with dependencies.
 Within the same policy, multiple *renderer* tokens can exist, but *scene* tokens can only reference one at a time.

 The code is stored in the `files` property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.

-Instructions and/or requirements to reproduce the artwork can be stored in the `instructions` property.
-For browser-based artworks, this could include the current browser version(s) in which it works.
-For projects executed locally, it could be the configuration file of the package manager.
+Instructions and/or requirements to reproduce the token can be stored in the `instructions` property.
+For browser-based artworks, this should include the current browser version(s) in which it works.
+For projects executed locally, it should be a dependency file for a package manager (examples below).

 ```cddl
 {